 I’m not joking at all.
 It reminds me of my wife and our children.

-Then, when our son was like 9 months old, we were at dinner with some friends and talking about kids.
+Then, when our son was 9 months old, we were at dinner with some friends and talking about kids.
 She said, “I can’t wait to have our next one.
-The first birth was so pleasant and wonderful.”
+The first birth was so wonderful.”

 I went slack-jawed.
 “What??
 Were you not there?
-You were in screaming agony the whole time—you yelled curses at me and at God!”
+You were in screaming agony the whole time—you yelled curses at me!”

 She kind of looked at me funny, “Yeah, you know, I know you are right.
 I know that’s all true.
 But I don’t remember it that way at all.”